chirag6451/react_hooks/README.md

 - node_modules/ is huge and shouldn't be versioned.
 - Accidentally committing npm_install or build output clutters the repo.

+### 3. 🔍 Lowercase Enforcement
+✅ **Purpose**: Ensure all file names and import statements use lowercase for consistency across your codebase.

+**Why it matters**:
+- Prevents issues on case-sensitive systems.
+- Maintains consistent naming conventions across your codebase.

 ## Overview

-React Build Git Hooks is a powerful, zero-configuration solution that enforces two critical practices in your React projects:
+React Build Git Hooks is a powerful, zero-configuration solution that enforces three critical practices in your React projects:

 1. **Build Verification**: Automatically builds all React apps in your repository before commits/pushes to catch build errors early
 2. **Security Checks**: Ensures sensitive files (like `.env`, `node_modules`) are properly added to `.gitignore`
+3. **Lowercase Enforcement**: Ensures all file names and import statements use lowercase for consistency across your codebase

 This helps teams maintain high-quality code and prevents accidental exposure of sensitive information.